walmik/blog/_posts/2013-03-18-rearrange-characters-of-a-string-to-create-all-possible-combinations.markdown

 ---
 layout: post
-title:  "Rearrange characters of a string to create all possible combinations"
+title:  Rearrange characters of a string to create all possible combinations
 date:   2013-03-18 00:00:00 -0800
+excerpt: How to take a word(string) and rearrange its letters to create all possible combinations?
+Lets say we want to use the word ‘goal’ and list out all possible words that can be made by rearranging the letters of the word ‘goal’.
 ---
 > Governments tend not to solve problems, only rearrange them. - Ronald Reagan